 Art Deco architecture flourished throughout the world between the years of the World Wars.
 Art Deco is one of the first true international styles.
-You can find these buildings from India to the United States.
+You can find prominent examples of Art Deco buildings from India to the United States.

-Art Deco architecture stemmed from designs of the previous art age, Art Nouveau.
-Yet, it was distinct from them.
+Art Deco architecture stemmed from design ideas of the previous era, Art Nouveau, but it was also distinct from them.
 The views of the Art Deco era reflected a newfound hope for the future and the need to look forward and not back.
-According to Robert McGregor with the Art Deco Trust, Art Deco style reflected “confidence, vigor, and optimism by using symbols of speed, progress, and power.”
+The Art Deco style reflects confidence, vigor, and optimism with the innovative use of new materials and design techniques.

 What is Art Deco Architecture?

 Art Deco architecture, like other forms of applied Art Deco design, combines craftsmanship with gorgeous designs and materials.
-This combination was embraced by architects throughout the world.
-Also, like the Arts and Crafts movement and Art Nouveau, there was special attention paid to the interior spaces as well as the exterior.
-It was not just a “gallery” art form, but a cohesive design style for textiles, metalwork, furniture, and wallpaper.
+The combination was embraced by architects throughout the world.
+Also, like the Arts and Crafts movement and Art Nouveau, designers paid special attention to interior and exterior spaces.
+It was not just a “gallery” art form but a cohesive design style for textiles, metalwork, furniture, and wallpaper.

 The End and Legacy of the Art Deco Movement

 Art Deco was the dominant design style from 1925-1940.
-But, it became more streamlined during the 1930s and the Great Depression.
-This new style of Art Deco became known as Streamline Moderne.
-This style fell out of fashion after the end of World War II.
+It became more streamlined during the 1930s and the Great Depression.
+The new type of Art Deco became known as Streamline Moderne.
+The Art Deco style fell out of fashion after the end of World War II.

 Art historians understand that design themes are cyclical.
-According to some trend forecasters in the Washington Post, Art Deco style is primed for a revival.
+According to some trend forecasters, Art Deco style is primed for a revival.
 It echoes themes of hope when the world seems gloomy.
-It signifies comfort and chic that is attractive in these days of uncertainty.
+It signifies comfort and chic that is attractive in days of uncertainty.

 Art Deco Architecture Elements

-- Use of geometric detailing for ornate embellishment like repeating, vertical, and harmonious shapes and lines
+- Geometric Ornamentation – Geometric detailing for ornate embellishment like repeating, vertical, and harmonious shapes and lines

-- Stylized Natural Motifs – The use of repeating motifs, including stylized flowers, plants, animals and the female form but using more rectangular forms
+- Stylized Natural Motifs – The use of repeating motifs, including stylized flowers, plants, animals, and the female form but using more rectangular shapes.

-- Decorative elements taken from other traditions.
-These include Japanese woodcuts, Russian ballet, folk art, and ancient traditions like Egyptian and Mesapotamian
+- Global Influences – Decorative elements taken from other traditions.
+These include Japanese woodcuts, Russian ballet, folk art, and ancient traditions like Egyptian and Mesopotamian.

-- Use of building material consistent with modernity like stucco, glass, chrome, steel, plastics, and aluminum.
+- Innovative Materials – Building material consistent with modernity, like stucco, glass, chrome, steel, plastics, and aluminum

-- Use of luxurious natural materials such as rock crystal, obsidian, ivory, and jade used for decoration and furniture
+- Luxury Materials – Exotic natural materials such as rock crystal, obsidian, ivory, and jade used for decoration and furniture

-- Use of bold color to highlight contrast
+- Colors – Bold color to highlight contrast

 Art Deco is a style that takes on the characteristics of different locations based on their local design style.
 We have gathered some global Art Deco architecture examples.
-See the ways that they each differ according to location.
+These buildings’ designs vary significantly based on their geographic location.